Drink

 Make ahead: You can make the syrup up to 1 month ahead.
 You can keep mixed juice base (without sparkling water) refrigerated for up to 1 week.

-Leftover Ideas: Use extra simple syrup to sweeten tea and vinaigrettes.
+Surplus Ingredients: Use extra simple syrup to sweeten tea and vinaigrettes.